wp-plugins/wp-easycart/readme.txt

 * [What's Included]( http://www.wpeasycart.com/whats-included/ "What's Included in the Free Version")

-= PREDESIGNED THEMES AVAILABLE =
+= WORKS IN NEARLY EVERY THEME =
-WP EasyCart offers a variety of popular themes pre-designed and integrated with the shopping system.
-These professionally designed themes give you a complete package of WordPress design and eCommerce design to match.

-We offer complete demos of our integrated themes where you browse our catalog of designs.
-Visit our [featured demo themes]( http://www.wpeasycart.com/wordpress_shopping_cart_demos/ "WP EasyCart themed demos") for more information.
+WP EasyCart will work in nearly every theme.
+The entire shopping cart is a matter of setting up 3 pages for the store, cart/checkout, and customer account areas.
+Within 5 minutes the shopping cart plugin can be installed and running.

+Some themes may require minor adjustments due to variations in how themes are developed, but nearly any professional theme will work with the cart plugin.

 = MENUS, WIDGETS, AND MORE =
 WP EasyCart gives you many pre-built widgets ready to integrate into your website from the start.
-Get horizontal and vertical menus widgets, breadcrumb widgets, price and category filtering widgets, newsletter signup widgets, and more.
+Get horizontal and vertical menus widgets, search widgets, price and manufacturer filtering widgets, category listing widgets, and special and hot item widgets!

+The shopping cart even allows you to utilize the standard WordPress menus system to create your own menu structure and tie into your existing theme for a seamless look.

 = FEATURES =
 Whether you are a large scale business or a startup looking to leverage WordPress as your website, WP EasyCart has you covered.
-Our feature list is large and proven, with the help of years of eCommerce experience and development making it a solid performer.
+Our feature list is large and proven, with the help of years of e-commerce experience and development making it a solid performer.
 For a full feature list, please visit the [WP EasyCart website]( http://www.wpeasycart.com/wordpress_shopping_cart_features/ "WP EasyCart Shopping Cart Plugin") for more information.

 Key EasyCart features:

 * __Popular Payment Gateways__ - Accept PayPal standard, pro, authorize.net, FirstData, and many others.
 * __Internationalization__ - Set language, currency configurations, VAT, and payment gateways for seven continent coverage.
 * __Advanced Product Setup__ - Access Unlimited option sets, tiered pricing, B2B pricing, downloadable goods, featured products and more!
-* __Live Shipping__ - UPS, FedEx, USPS, Australian Post, and Shipping Zones all pre-integrated!
+* __Live Shipping__ - UPS, FedEx, USPS, Australian Post, Canada Post, and Shipping Zones all pre-integrated!
 * __Coupons and Promotions__ - Setup and run your marketing strategies with built in tools.
 * __Administrative Software__ -Run desktop PC and Mac software, or use our WordPress Plugin, iPad and Android device software.
 * __Google Analytics__ - Integrated eCommerce conversion tracking of orders, for unbelievable analytics data.